Israel, on Reuters finding its forces killed Lebanon journalist, says area a combat zone | Law-Order

 The Israeli military, responding on Friday to a Reuters investigation that determined its forces killed a Reuters journalist in southern Lebanon on Oct.
 13, said the incident took place in an active combat zone and was under review.

-The two strikes killed Abdallah, 37, and severely wounded Agence France-Presse (AFP) photographer Christina Assi, 28, just over a kilometre from the Israeli border near the Lebanese village of Alma al-Chaab.
+The strikes killed Abdallah, 37, and severely wounded Agence France-Presse (AFP) photographer Christina Assi, 28, just over a kilometre from the Israeli border near the Lebanese village of Alma al-Chaab.
+Amnesty International said on Thursday that the Israeli strikes were likely to have been a direct attack on civilians and must be investigated as a war crime.

+In a separate report Human Rights Watch (HRW) said the two Israeli strikes were "an apparently deliberate attack on civilians and thus a war crime" and said those responsible must be held to account.
+U.S. Secretary of State Antony Blinken said on Thursday it was important that Israel's inquiry into the killing reach a conclusion and for the results to be seen.

+"My understanding is that Israel has initiated such an investigation, and it will be important to see that investigation come to a conclusion, and to see the results of the investigation," Blinken said at a press conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)